mwonng/robot-node-cli/readme.md

 yarn build
 ```

-After run command above, it will build into a binary application which works for Linux, MacOS or Windows in `./release` folder
+After run command above, it will build into a binary application which works for Linux, MacOS or Windows excutable application on `./release` folder

 ## Description